Norecipes - Elevating Everyday Meals

 • Preheat the oven to 355 F (160 C)

-• Line a 10.5 x 15.5 inch sheet pan with parchment paper, and use a teaspoon of softened butter to butter the paper.
+• Line a 10.5 x 15.5 inch sheet pan with parchment paper, and use 1 teaspoon cultured unsalted butter to butter the paper.

 Buttered parchment paper in jelly roll pan.

-• Sift the flour onto a piece of parchment paper and set aside.
+• Sift the 75 grams cake flour onto a piece of parchment paper and set aside.

 Sifting flour for making sponge cake.

-• Break the eggs into a heat-safe bowl of an electric mixer and add the sugar and vanilla.
+• Break the 4 large eggs into a heat-safe bowl of an electric mixer and add the 100 grams granulated sugar and 1 teaspoon vanilla extract.

 Eggs, sugar and vanilla for making sponge cake.